Dining Facilities sorted by

-You can pay without using cash in all of our canteens and coffee bars by using the MensaCard.
-This makes it easier for both you and us to avoid rummaging around for coins or exact change, shortens the lines at the cashiers and enables you to get on with enjoying your meal quicker.
-In dining facilities which have installed reloading machines for MensaCards, payments can only be made by MensaCard.
+You can pay without cash in all of our canteens and coffee bars by using the MensaCard.
+This makes it easier for both you and us to avoid rummaging around for coins or exact change, shortens the lines at the cashiers, and enables you to enjoy your meal quicker.
+From 2019, you can only pay with the MensaCard in all our our canteens and coffee bars.

-The MensaCard can be reloaded at the machines or by using direct debit (“Autoload”).
+The MensaCard can be reloaded at the loading machines or by using the direct debit system (“Autoload”).

 Where can I get my MensaCard?

 At every cash desk in the canteens and coffeebars of studierendenWERK BERLIN you will receive your MensaCard for a deposit of €1.55 Please show your student ID or a confirmation from the university that you are an employee.
 If you are a guest of the university, you also need a confirmation.